Get insider access

 • Prone to inconsistencies in bass and treble delivery.

 The SteelSeries Arctis Nova 7X Wireless and their variants are good for wired gaming.
 These headphones come with a 1/8" TRRRS to 1/8" TRRS cable, meaning you can plug them into consoles with an AUX port with full audio and mic compatibility.
-Their retractable boom mic offers a very good overall performance, so your teammates and enemies hear your voice clearly.
-These over-ears have a comfortable fit, are well-built, and their bass-rich sound profile can help bring out game sound effects, although dialogue and instruments are veiled.
+That said, while their retractable boom mic offers a very good overall performance, it performs much worse when connected via an AUX port than when connected wirelessly.
+These over-ears have a comfortable fit and are well-built, and their bass-rich sound profile can help bring out game sound effects, although dialogue and instruments are veiled.

 Pros